Ankylosing spondylitis (AS) is a form of inflammatory arthritis that affects the spine and sacroiliac joints in the lower back.

 - MRI (magnetic resonance imaging)

-In order for a diagnosis of AS to be made, a referral to a rheumatologist - who specialises in treating arthritis – may be recommended.
+Diagnosis of AS may require referral to a rheumatologist — a doctor who specialises in treating arthritis.

 - Reduce inflammation